 Internship Rotation Tuesday-Thursday each week

 Program completion is reached when the intern has successfully satisfied all rotation learning objectives, supervised practice hours and graduate coursework.
 Graduates are eligible to receive a verification statement and take the examination to become a registered dietitian.
-The registration exam for dietitians is administered by the Accreditation Council for Education in Nutrition & Dietetics (ACEND) of the Academy of Nutrition & Dietetics (AND).
+The registration exam for dietitians is administered by the Commission on Dietetic Registration of the Academy of Nutrition & Dietetics.